Counselling, Psychotherapy, Embodied Movement Psychotherapy and Supervision

 -'This world feels overwhelming and unfair'

-It needs lots of courage to explore ourselves, looking at past experiences and present feelings, but counselling and psychotherapy can be the first step to solving short and long-term difficulties.
+It needs lots of courage to explore ourselves, looking at past experiences and present feelings, but therapy can be the first step to looking at short and long-term difficulties, with the scope of change.

 For some people, the aim is to achieve a creative integration of the past with the present.
 By exploring how your childhood might have contributed to the problems you have to deal with now, you may be better able to understand your present situation and change it.
 However, some people don't go back into their pasts but work on their issues in the here-and-now.